jeamy/zwerg_ii/README.md

 ```

 ### Acknowledgments

 This project implements the DWARF II API based on reverse-engineered protocol documentation.
-Special thanks to the DWARF Lab community for sharing API information.
+Special thanks to the DWARF Lab community for sharing API information:
 https://github.com/DwarfTelescopeUsers/dwarfii_api

+**Development:** Vibe coding with support from Windsurf and various AI models, enabling rapid prototyping and implementation of the DWARF II protocol.

+**Testing:** This project was tested on Windows, macOS and Linux.